google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 written in C or C++, using the AudioWorklet with SharedArrayBuffer and Worker can be an attractive option to explore.

+## Credits

+Special thanks to Chris Wilson, Jason Miller, Joshua Bell and Raymond Toy for reviewing a draft of this article and giving insightful feedback.

 {% include "web/_shared/rss-widget-updates.html" %}

 {% include "comment-widget.html" %}